 Cherokee Nation Deputy Chief S. Joe Crittenden receives his flu vaccination from Randi Duncan, occupational health nurse at W.W.
 Hastings Hospital.

-Health officials have dozens of vaccination clinics scheduled in October and November at schools, town halls and health centers throughout the tribe’s 14-county jurisdiction.
+Tribal health officials have dozens of vaccination clinics scheduled in October and November at community buildings, local businesses, churches, town halls and health centers throughout the tribe’s 14-county area.
 For the complete Cherokee Nation flu vaccination schedule, click here.

 The flu season typically runs September to March, but each year it peaks during different months.
-The tribe vaccinated more than 50,000 people during last year's flu season.
+This year the U.S. Centers for Disease Control and Prevention is encouraging early flu shots.

 Vaccination clinic dates and locations are subject to change.
 Check the link above for updates or changes to vaccination schedule.